RGB-WG/rgb-sdk/bindings/python/README.md

 [main README's instructions](/README.md) and then, from the project root, follow the [Local](#local) or [In docker](#in-docker) instructions.

-Both instructions will generate the files `librgb.so` in `rust-lib/target/release/` and a shared object file (e.g. `_rgb_node.cpython-37m-x86_64-linux-gnu.so`) and `rgb_node.py` in `bindings/python/`.
+Both instructions will generate the files `librgb_node.so` in `rust-lib/target/release/` and a shared object file (e.g. `_rgb_node.cpython-37m-x86_64-linux-gnu.so`) and `rgb_node.py` in `bindings/python/`.